-Fishing Lake in Cheshire
+Fishing Lake in Kent

-Find a Place to Fish in Cheshire
+Find a Place to Fish in Kent

 Find out where to fish – ALWAYS BEST TO GIVE THEM A RING – search for the best places to fish near you, local fishing spots, using our fishing lakes directory.In addition, learn more about species that can be caught in these waters as well as places to buy fishing tackle, licenses, equipment etc. from our friendly experts listed here.

-Fishing Lake Cheshire
+Fishing Lake Kent

-Fishing Lake Reviews in Cheshire
+Fishing Lake Reviews in Kent

 Please contact us with your reviews of any of the lakes you visit or fish.
 Opening hours and costs are very useful.

-Fishing Lake in Cheshire
+Fishing Lake in Kent

 You will find short extracts from Amazing Fishing Stories on each of our directory pages.
 There is a link to buy the book on our book page.